HLO 21525 - Compressor Airpress - Free user manual and instructions

 - Use cables with an adequate section and avoid use of free and inadequately insulated connections.

 - Never open the pushbutton box on the motor.
-Should this be necessary, contact16 a qualified electrician.
+Should this be necessary, contact

 - Make sure that the machine and the cable never come in contact with water.